Menstrual Cycle | Keto | Period | PMS | Best Foods | Worst Foods | Supplements

 Whole foods with a large load of proteins and healthy fats are the first choice to stimulate the release of the satiety hormones cholecystokinin, peptide YY, GLP-1, or leptin (Perry et al. 201255).

-Low leptin levels and high sugar and other carbohydrate consumption are usually the cause of PMS-related cravings (Krishnan et al. 201656).
+Low leptin levels and high sugar and other carbohydrate consumption usually cause PMS-related cravings (Krishnan et al. 201656).

 If you experience PMS symptoms around ovulation, which may be due to water retention, vitamin B6 is that micronutrient that can help you (Fathizadeh et al. 201057).